PLANT FAMILIES

 stamens, and carpels spirally inserted.

-Magnolia (genus Magnolia in the Magnoliaceae):
+Magnolia (genus Magnolia in the magnificent Magnoliaceae):

 Magnolia